PTiagorio/fikalab/Applications/README.md

 The Java application is the app that is ran by the Raspberry and serves as a listener for Ethereum Events, more Specifically a "moved" event defined by our Smart Contract and sent to the EVM when the move function of the Smart Contract is called from the mobile device.

 ## Directory Structure
-* **Android-Device:** Directory that contais the android studio project of the android app and the compiled ".apk"
+* **Android-Device:** directory that contais the android studio project of the android app and the compiled ".apk"
   * **EthAndroid**
   * **GoPiGoRemoteController.apk**
-* **RaspberrypiAp:** Directory that contains the maven project for the raspberry app as well as the compile ".jar" file for the app
+* **RaspberrypiAp:** directory that contains the maven project for the raspberry app as well as the compile ".jar" file for the app
   * **webj3App:** a script to generate the .jar file and a script to run the ".jar" file
   * **createwebj3AppJar.sh**
   * **runJar.sh**